Open-Data-Product-Initiative/Standard-components/source/includes/_dataqos.md

 Data Quality of Service **Object** contains attributes which define the desired and promised quality of the data product from data quality and service quality point of view.

 The Object follows Data QoS model created by Jean-Georges Perrin.
 Data QoS contains 19 indicators, out of which 16 have been defined in ODPS to include "as code" structure.
 "As code" refers to Everything as Code philosophy.
 [Everything as Code](https://www.dynatrace.com/news/blog/everything-as-code/) is the practice of treating all parts of the system as code.
-Each indicator is an object that has both threshold values set by the business and "as code" rules to monitor and verify wanted quality level.
+Each indicator is an object that has both threshold values set by the business and "as code" spec to monitor and verify wanted quality level.

 ![Indicator Schema](images/indicator.jpg)